-Our approach is to teach a broad and balanced ‘Creative Curriculum’ as we believe in involving our children in their learning and equipping them with the skills they will need to achieve economic well-being when they leave education.
-Reading, writing and maths are seeded through our Creative Curriculum and we link different subjects together to make learning purposeful.
-Our Curriculum is also based on 4 key drivers that are personal to our school and reflect the social and educational needs of our local area.
-Our key drivers are the focus of every theme of work which is developed through school - they are Enterprise, Aspiration, Mutual Respect and Tolerance and Resilience.
+We have developed skill and knowledge based ‘Curriculum’ lessons as we believe in involving our children in their learning and equipping them with the skills they will need to achieve economic well-being and life skills when they leave education.
+The curriculum is based on 4 key drivers that are personal to our school and reflect the social and educational needs of our local area.
+Our key drivers are the focus of every theme of work which is developed through school: resilience, aspiration, community and diversity.

 Units of work for the Curriculum lessons are developed by staff within year groups working together to address identified areas from the National Curriculum and follow the breadth of study in the National Curriculum as well as our knowledge documents to cover specific skills identified within each year group, to map and plan lessons that give our children a holistic knowledge of the theme for learning.
 We enrich our curriculum with trips and visits, both locally and further afield, and visitors who support teaching and learning.
 Within Curriculum lessons, History units are planned across the year groups within school in chronological order and Geography units have been separated into year group specific skills.
 History and Geography units each cover two half terms across the year.
 During one of the other half terms, each year group has a design and technology focus whereby the national curriculum skills are planned for and taught whilst also using our progressive skills breakdown to develop on children’s prior knowledge and skills.
 Art and Design is being taught discretely and children will cover the 6 national curriculum areas across the year through sessions each half term.
 Cooking and Nutrition lessons are implemented throughout the year with 4 focus units to be taught and mapped out on the overview, allowing the children to build on previously developed skills to create a product.